 Expenses: A student who resides in a parish during the non-parochial internship is expected to provide some service, for example, assistance at the Sunday liturgies, in return for room and board.
 This is to be negotiated between pastor and student.
-Ordinarily each diocese provides a stipend for its seminarians during the time of the Pastoral Internship.
+Ordinarily there is a stipend for seminarians during the time of the Pastoral Internship.